MSA Trust

 07. Blood Pressure

+Blood pressure control can be problematic in MSA.
+For those people with MSA who have a very variable blood pressure you will be familiar with monitoring your blood pressure and taking medication to try to keep some stability.
 Most commonly the impact of blood pressure variability is apparent when the person changes position from lying to sitting or sitting to standing and feels like they are about to faint.
-This is called Postural (PH) or Orthostatic Hypotension (OH).
-When professionals check your blood pressure this should be in a lying then standing position, for 3 minutes in each position.
+This is called Postural Hypotension (PH) or Orthostatic Hypotension (OH).
+When professionals check your blood pressure this should be in a lying then standing position, for three minutes in each position.
 If this is not possible, it should be in a sitting then standing position.
 Other common times when blood pressure may drop is when straining to use the toilet, having too warm a shower or bath, after eating or while sitting in the sun for too long.
+Practical management and medications are discussed in our Postural Hypotension factsheet – https://www.msatrust.org.uk/support-for-you/factsheets/.

 First aid management would be to check for pulse and breathing – if either are not present then basic resuscitation of chest compressions, mouth to mouth and calling 999 will be required.
 If breathing and pulse are present – though they may be weak and rapid, then lying you down and elevating your legs may be all that is needed.
-Once conscious sit up gradually and have a large glass of water.
+Once conscious, sit up gradually and have a large glass of water.

 Key messages: